kowale/homelab/README.md

 sw
 ```

-To build and run a QEMU VM for most hosts
+To build and run a QEMU VM of a host,
+including its graphical environment,
-you may try this
+you may try

 ```
-nix run .#tools.run-host-vm five
+nix run .#tools.run-host-vm <host>
 ```